-Fresh salmon filets marinated and topped with a sweet Asian sauce made with apples, ginger, mirin, soy sauce, and miso paste.
-Oven broiled to perfection.
+——-Fresh salmon fillets marinated and topped with a sweet Asian sauce made with apples, ginger, mirin, soy sauce, and miso paste.
+Oven broiled salmon is juicy and flaky and is an easy seafood dinner recipe for any night of the week.
 You’re going to love this quick and easy miso ginger salmon recipe.

 Welcome to My Kitchen Serenity!
 This recipe is a great way to add some Asian cuisine to your repertoire of family meals.
 It’s an easy healthy salmon recipe that your family is going to LOVE.
 Since you are obviously a big fan of salmon (that’s why you are here, right?), try our grilled BBQ salmon recipe.
 It’s awesome :).